SyncholisticMG/gh/chapter2/workspace.md

 lifeforce to assist in that birth by another simultaneous version of yourself who lacks fertility power or lives in an environment with no fertility at all.
 That allows the mystical births to happen for the baby that should have never survived or lived.
 Evening Primrose Oil is one of the natural remedies to reduce hot flashes.
-This plant oil is being harvested as an essence to lessen the effect in this reality and at the same time it is amplifying the experience on the unseen side.
+This plant oil is being harvested as an essence to lessen the effect in this reality and at the same time it's amplifying the experience on the unseen side.

 Q: Can you talk about the changes in estrogen and progesterone during menopause?
 Here we are looking at the manipulation of the body’s chemicals that will determine if DNA is going to be activated or not.
 Some strands in the DNA need a special chemical soup in the body to activate fertility.